Rodrigo Parra

-Rodrigo Parra Arteaga (born 28 November 2007) is a Mexican footballer for Liga MX club UNAM.
+Rodrigo Parra Arteaga (born 28 November 2007) is a Mexican footballer who plays as a goalkeeper for Liga MX club Pumas UNAM.

 Career

-Parra played for the youth teams of Cruz Azul, before joining the UNAM academy in July 2024.
+Parra played for the youth teams of Cruz Azul, before joining the Pumas UNAM youth academy in July 2024.

 Parra made his debut for the first team on 12 July 2025 in a Liga MX match vs. Santos Laguna after Pumas first-choice goalkeeper Alex Padilla rejoined Athletic Bilbao.
 In his debut, he was lobbed from over 30 yards out by Aldo López in the first half, before committing a turnover in the second half that led directly to a goal from Ramiro Sordo.